 Study the advertisement.

-You are going to buy The Thames Murders board game and now you’d like to get more information.
+You are considering attending the photography workshop and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.